violinyanev/my-kitchen/README.md

 # my-app

 My personal app project.
-This is a WIP for now until I have fogured out what shall become out of this application.
+This is a WIP for now until I have figured out what shall become out of this application.

 ## License